WellthCare

 • Pre-Payment Demands: Foreign hospitals often require a credit card deposit or full payment before treatment.
 Your U.S. insurance card holds no sway, and reimbursement can take months.

-• Balance Billing: Since there's no negotiated rate, you are responsible for the hospital's full billed charges, which your insurer may deem "unreasonable."
+• Balance Billing: Since there's no negotiated rate, you're responsible for the hospital's full billed charges, which your insurer may deem "unreasonable."

 • Non-Medical Emergencies: Coverage often excludes political evacuation, lost baggage, trip interruption, or other travel-related issues.

-While traditional benefits force you to navigate these complexities reactively, a forward-thinking Health-to-Wealth system like WellthCare is designed to proactively protect employee health and wealth, domestically and abroad.
-Here’s how a reimagined approach differs:
+While traditional benefits force you to navigate these complexities reactively, a forward-thinking health-to-wealth system like WellthCare is designed to protect employee health and wealth, both domestically and abroad.
+Here's how a reimagined approach differs:

-• Concierge Support: Through a platform like WellthCare, employees could have access to a nurse concierge or AI assistant (Wellby) for 24/7 guidance on finding quality care facilities abroad and understanding next steps, reducing panic in an emergency.
+• Concierge Support: Through a platform like WellthCare, employees could have access to a nurse concierge or AI assistant (Wellby) for 24/7 guidance on finding quality care abroad and understanding next steps.

-• Financial Alignment: The core promise of "healthcare that pays you back" aligns incentives.
-By promoting preventive health and providing clear pathways for care, the system aims to reduce catastrophic claims (including costly international emergencies), which benefits both employee wealth (through lower out-of-pocket costs and continued Pension contributions) and employer plan sustainability.
+• Financial Alignment: By promoting preventive health and clear care pathways, the system aims to reduce catastrophic claims, benefiting both employee wealth (lower out-of-pocket costs and continued Pension contributions) and employer plan sustainability.

 Your Action Plan Before You Travel